-The U.S. Congress has revised the PPP so that borrowers are no longer required to begin repayment six months after the date of the loan.
+Earlier this year, the U.S. Congress revised the PPP so that borrowers are no longer required to begin repayment six months after the date of the loan.

 Instead, monthly principal and interest payments will commence on the date on which the portion of the loan that is forgiven is transmitted to the lender.
 These changes are intended to give borrowers the opportunity to complete the forgiveness application process before any payments are due.

-Once Sandy Spring Bank launches the PPP forgiveness application, you can complete your application for forgiveness of your PPP loan with us.
+Once you receive your link to the Sandy Spring Bank digital PPP forgiveness application, you can complete your application for forgiveness of your PPP loan with us.
 We will then notify you when we receive the forgiveness amount from the Small Business Administration.
 If the forgiveness amount is less than 100% of the PPP loan balance, we will also inform you of the amount of your monthly payment and the date on which your monthly payments are due.

 If you fail to apply for forgiveness of the PPP loan within ten (10) months after the last day of the 8- or 24-week covered period for using the PPP loan proceeds, you must begin making monthly principal and interest payments.
 In such event, the Bank will specify the date on which your monthly payments are due.

-If you have additional questions that are not addressed here or on the Q&A page regarding our process for forgiveness, please submit your inquiry using the below button.
+If you have additional questions that are not addressed here, please submit your inquiry using the below button.

 We want to work with you on ways to support your business during these uncertain times and encourage you to check back here regularly for helpful resources and important updates.

 - For information on other federal and state programs, click here.